 Designed to explain customer journey mapping, and inspire product leaders to consider journey mapping, the workshop at ProductCamp Dublin entitled ‘How To Do Customer Journey Mapping’ worked through the key element of journey maps.

 Workshop participants own “voices”, those of product management professionals, provided the input for this customer journey map.
 Teams of 3-5 each created a customer journey map.

 The objective of the workshop => to create, and learn how to create, customer journey maps with team input as the ‘voice of the customer’ using a simple method.

 Many thanks to the workshop participants!
 I hope you’ve all taken a stab at journey mapping to improve your products, services or marketing communications.

 The Customer Journey Statement

-The map depicts the journey of product leaders from awareness of ProductCamp Dublin to registration with ‘awareness’ on the far left, and registration on the far right.
+The map depicts the journey of product leaders from awareness of ProductCamp Dublin through registration, with ‘awareness’ on the far left, and registration on the far right.